-- Cut chicken into 2 inch pieces and place in a large bowl with 2 tablespoons garam masala, 1 teaspoon grated ginger, and 1 teaspoon minced garlic.
+- Cut chicken into 2-inch pieces and place in a large bowl with 2 tablespoons garam masala, 1 teaspoon grated ginger, and 1 teaspoon minced garlic.
 Add in the yogurt, stir to combine.
-Chill at least 30 minutes.
+Transfer to the refrigerator and chill at least 30 minutes.

 - For the sauce, place the onion, ginger, garlic, crushed tomatoes and spices in a blender, and blend until smooth.
 Set aside.

-- Heat 1 tablespoon of oil in a large skillet over medium high heat.
-Place the chicken in the skillet, browning 3 to 4 minutes per side.
-Once browned pour in the sauce cook 5 to 6 minutes longer.
+- Heat 1 tablespoon of oil in a large skillet over medium-high heat.
+Place the chicken along with the marinade in the skillet, browning 3 to 4 minutes per side.
+Once browned, pour in the sauce cook and 5 to 6 minutes longer.

 - Stir in the heavy cream and ghee, continue to cook another minute.
-Top with cilantro, and serve with cauliflower rice if desired. .
+Taste for salt and add additional if needed.
+Top with cilantro and serve with cauliflower rice if desired.